Skip to main content

 Despite the removal of conditional PR, sponsored persons in abusive situations should be aware of the following protections and resources:

-- ✓ Provincial victim services, shelters, and legal aid organizations provide support regardless of immigration status
+• Provincial victim services, shelters, and legal aid clinics provide support regardless of immigration status, and many offer service in multiple languages

-- ✓ Reporting abuse to police does not automatically trigger immigration enforcement against the sponsored person
+• Reporting abuse to police does not automatically trigger immigration enforcement against the person reporting it

 If you are in an abusive situation, contact the National Domestic Violence Hotline or a local shelter.
 For immigration-specific advice, consult a licensed immigration lawyer immediately.